CorentinAube/NanoViZer/README.md

 **Folder and file descriptions**
 - one_block_reads/: This folder contains the BED file of untruncated reads.
 - remove_reads/: This folder contains the BED file of reads removed by the optional filters.
-- spliced_seq/: This folder contains the BED file of truncated reads.
+- spliced_reads/: This folder contains the BED file of truncated reads.
 - log_file.txt: This file contains all the options given to NanoViZer.
 - 3prime_site.tsv: This file contains the positions of the junctions at the 3' end of the block.
 That correspond to the last nucleotide untruncated before the junction.
 - 5prime_site.tsv: This file contains the positions of the junctions at the 5' start of the block.
 That correspond to the first nucleotide untruncated after the junction.
 - barcode_sequence.tsv: This file contains the sequences at the junctions.
-- barcode.tsv: This file contains all the barcodes and their associated counts.
 - bedfile_with_barcode.tsv: This is the BED file of the analysis reads where each barcode is added at the end of the lines without the consensus start and end position of the barcodes.
 - coverage.tsv: This file contains the read coverage of the genome.
 - end_site.tsv: This file contains the count of the positions of the ends of the reads.